Anthony-Zurita/SHPECapitalTeam-CashFlow/README.md

 # SHPECapital - Team CashFlow Swing Trading Algorithm

-A stock screening and backtesting tool that analyzes 100+ stocks from the QQQ ETF (Nasdaq 100) using a Simple Moving Average crossover strategy.
+A modular stock screening and backtesting tool that analyzes 100+ stocks from the QQQ ETF (Nasdaq 100) using a Simple Moving Average crossover strategy.
+Built with a clean separation of concerns: data loading, indicator calculation, signal generation, backtesting, and reporting are all isolated modules.

 ---